JuliaGizmos/Escher.jl/README.md

 - Custom Elements are created from [HTML Templates](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).
 - Templates must be [loaded /imported](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports) in the webpage, once per page, to provide de source code for Created Elements.
 - the webpages are stored on the Browser in a data structure called the [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), or DOM
-- to make the interaction between the server and the browser more efficient a copy of the DOM is saved on the server, in what is called a [Local /Shadow /Virtual DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM), and only the changes are sent to the browser.
+- to make the interaction between the server and the browser more efficient, a copy of the DOM is saved on the server, in what is called a [Local /Shadow /Virtual DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM), and only the changes are sent to the browser.

 In Escher's case, the UI starts out as a `UI_expression` `Tile` object, then gets converted /rendered to a [Patchwork.jl](https://github.com/shashi/Patchwork.jl) `Elem` object in the `Virtual DOM`, and then, the changes are sent over the network to the Browser as [JSON](http://www.json.org/), where it gets rendered as the `DOM`.